Pre-Registration Shortened Midwifery Programme PgDip

 |Masters degree (6 modules + dissertation)||£2,022||£2,520|

-The University of the Highlands and Islands will provide a masters in midwifery programme (MSc Midwifery) and you may also wish to consider undertaking a PhD.
+The University of the Highlands and Islands will provide a Masters in Midwifery programme (MSc Midwifery) and you may also wish to consider undertaking a PhD.

 You can use the above QR code to connect directly to the course details.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.